cycle/docs/advanced/active-record.md

 # Active Record
-Cycle ORM leaves enough room for developers to alter it behavior.
+Cycle ORM leaves enough room for developers to alter its behavior.
 In this section, we will try to create ActiveRecord-like entity implementation which is automatically configured based on database introspection.

 > Engine is still going to use repositories and mappers behind the hood.
 In this article we are only going to handle column mapping, relation configuration must be done separately.